derik-silva-1978/educare-app/replit.md

 # Educare+ Platform

 ## Overview
 Educare+ is a digital platform designed to support early childhood development and maternal health monitoring.
-Its primary purpose is to connect parents, caregivers, educators, and healthcare professionals, facilitating collaborative care through interactive assessments, personalized guidance, and advanced communication tools.
-The platform incorporates an AI-powered assistant (TitiNauta), integrates with WhatsApp for remote engagement, and features a multi-level SaaS subscription model.
-The business vision is to become a leading solution in early childhood development and maternal health, leveraging AI and seamless communication to empower stakeholders and improve outcomes.
+It connects parents, caregivers, educators, and healthcare professionals to facilitate collaborative care through interactive assessments, personalized guidance, and advanced communication tools.
+The platform features an AI-powered assistant (TitiNauta), integrates with WhatsApp for remote engagement, and uses a multi-level SaaS subscription model.
+The vision is to become a leading solution in early childhood development and maternal health by leveraging AI and seamless communication to empower stakeholders and improve outcomes.

 ## User Preferences
 - Preferred communication style: Simple, everyday language.